desci-labs/nodes/openalex-importer/README.md

 1. Use Job+CronJob to schedule execution without having to provision 24/7
 2. Add pkeys and indices to other tables if we want to use them too
-3. Use a generator for fetching instead of accumulating everything in memory
-   - Pick this if memory starts being an issue